docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 Once enabled, the player displays the statistics as black text on a partially transparent background.
 This allows you to still see the underlying video (to some extent) and yet also read the text.
 When you turn off dog ears, the setting may not take effect until you switch or reopen your current sequence.

+!!! note
-Note if you are developing a transmitter, displaying dog ears will result in duplicate calls to PushVideo for the same frame.
+    If you are developing a transmitter, displaying dog ears will result in duplicate calls to PushVideo for the same frame.
 This happens because the player routinely updates the dog ears on a timer even when the frame hasn’t changed for updated stats.
 As of CS6, this triggers a PushVideo to active transmitters as a side effect.